vladh/vladh/README.md

 	✨ ✨ ✨
 </h3>

+I'm Vlad.
 I'm a researcher working on software and philosophy that contributes to the public good.
+I'm specialised in
+<a href="https://vlad.website/implementing-regular-expressions-in-hare/">low-level programming</a>,
+<a href="https://vlad.website/peony/">3D graphics</a>,
+web technologies,
-I'm specialised in low-level programming, 3D graphics, web technologies, political philosophy and epistemology.
+political and social philosophy, and epistemology.
 I have much to learn, and
-I celebrate playful creation over alienated wage labour.
+I celebrate playful creation over
+<a href="https://vlad.website/wage-labour-resources/">alienated wage labour</a>.
+I think that
+<a href="https://vlad.website/apologies/">being kind</a>
-I think that being kind is important, and
+is important, and
 I love cats and birds.

-I'm currently building, as of Oct 2024:
+I'm currently building, as of Jan 2025:

 * [Peony Software][peony], a one-person software development studio in lovely [Edinburgh, Scotland][edipic], where I work on next-generation spreadsheet software.